embatbr/dotz-hiring/README.md

 GCP Dataflow is used to execute the logic, that is basically read the raw data, process it (distributing in proper table-based files) and store in the data lake (section **processed**).

-Besides Dataflow, GCP App Engine is used to manage the entire ETL.
-After the Dataflow stage, the processed data is consolidated into GCP BigQuery.

 ### DW

 A data warehouse with BigQuery, used only after the ETL ends and to create reports.